Ophellas

 Ophellas was part of Alexander's fleet that sailed down the Indus in 326 BC.

-Coin of Ophellas, as Ptolemaic governor of Cyrene, first reign, circa 322–313 BC.
-AV Stater (17mm, 8.57 g, 11h).
-Coin struck by Polianthes, magistrate.
-Obv Nike, driving fast quadriga right, holding kentron and reins.
-Rev Zeus Ammon standing left, holding patera and lotus-tipped sceptre; thymiaterion to left, [Π]OΛIANΘEYΣ to right.

 Cyrene coin struck under Ophellas as Ptolemaic governor.
 Circa 322–313 BC. Æ 19mm (8.14 gm).
 Horse running right; star above / NIKWNOS, six-spoked wheel.

 Cyrene coin struck under Ophellas as Ptolemaic governor, first reign, circa 322–313 BC. Æ Unit (25mm, 11.14 g, 9h).
 Head of Ammon right / Wheel in perspective.

 Ophellas, Ptolemaic Governor.
 Second reign, 312–309 BC.
 AV Tenth Stater (7mm, 0.86 g, 7h).
 Polianthes, magistrate.
 Head of Zeus Ammon left; [KY to right] / Head of female (Nike or Libya) right, hair tied in bun above, with ties handing below; Π-[O] flanking neck.

-Ophellas or Ophelas (fl. c.
-350 – 308 BC) was an ancient Macedonian soldier and politician.
-Born in Pella in Macedonia, he was a member of the expeditionary army of Alexander the Great in Asia, and later acted as Ptolemaic governor of Cyrene.
+Ophellas or Ophelas (Ὀφέλλας or Ὀφέλας; fl. c.
+326–308 BC) was an ancient Macedonian soldier and politician, born in Pella.
+He served as a trierarch under Alexander the Great, accompanied Ptolemy I to Egypt after Alexander's death, and acted as Ptolemaic governor of Cyrene from around 322 BC until his death in 308 BC.
 His father's name was Seilenus.

-India
+Career under Alexander

-Ophellas's name is first mentioned as a trierarch (commander of a trireme) of the fleet of Alexander the Great on the Indus in 326 BC.
+Ophellas is first mentioned as a trierarch (commander of a trireme) of Alexander's fleet on the Indus in 326 BC.
+Of his earlier career under Alexander nothing else is known.

-Governor of Cyrenaica (322 BC – c.
-308 BC)
+Governor of Cyrenaica (322–308 BC)

 After the death of Alexander, he followed the fortunes of Ptolemy I Soter, by whom he was sent, in 322 BC, at the head of a considerable army, to take advantage of the civil war which had broken out in Cyrenaica.
 This he successfully accomplished.

-Having totally defeated Thimbron and the party that supported him, he helped establish Ptolemaic control over Cyrene itself and its dependencies.
+Ophellas defeated the Cyrenaeans who had sided with Thibron, captured Thibron himself, and handed him over to the people of Teucheira to be tortured and executed.
+Ptolemaic control over Cyrene itself and its dependencies was established and Ophellas remained as its governor.
 The character of the new pro-Ptolemaic regime at Cyrene is illuminated by a lengthy constitutional document from Cyrene, preserved on stone, whose precise date remains controversial.

-Ophellas' later career is somewhat obscure.
-Justin styles Ophellas "rex Cyrenarum", king of Cyrene, but it seems improbable that he had really assumed the regal title.
-He was married to Eurydice of Athens, a descendant of Miltiades, and appears to have maintained friendly relations with Athens.
-It seems likely that he was left by Ptolemy as governor of Cyrene, which he presumably continued to hold on behalf of Ptolemy until 309/8 BC: his name is not mentioned in the account given by Diodorus of the revolt of the Cyrenaeans in 313 BC, which was rapidly suppressed by Ptolemy.
+Ophellas' later career is poorly attested and somewhat obscure.
+Justin styles Ophellas "rex Cyrenarum," king of Cyrene, while the Suda refers to him as "Kurênaiou dunastou," dynast of Cyrene.
+He married Eurydice of Athens, daughter of Miltiades and a descendant of the famous Athenian general of the same name, and appears to have maintained friendly relations with Athens.
+By her he had a son named Miltiades.
+His name does not appear in the accounts of the Cyrenaean revolt of 313 BC, which was rapidly suppressed by Ptolemy, and he is not heard of again until 309/8 BC.